ados8/Hellofy/README.md

 - There is no polling to the internet, it will work completely offline
 - There is no logging, data collection or any information collected
 - There is no mouse or keyboard control
+- The only disk writing is to the config file on run
+- There is no admin access required.
 - It doesn't have any affect at the login screen
-- Only Window Hello and the app that triggered the login are "controlled" and only in regards to making them remain active for your input
+- Only Windows Hello and the app that triggered the login are "controlled" and only in regards to making them remain active for your input
-- Until the HA app is triggered the Hellofy app does nothing but sleep
+- Until Windows Hello app is triggered the Hellofy app does nothing but sleep
-- There is no admin access or writing to your computer other than the config file on run.
 - Antivirus unlikely to have issues, feel to run it through VirusTotal.
-When I did the only reported false alerts where from random AVs
-- Block it from accessing the internet if your concerned 😊
+When I did the only reported false alerts where from random AVs.
+Block it from accessing the internet if your concerned 😊

 What's the performance cost:
 - Even in the highest performance mode it uses less than 1% CPU and 4 MB RAM